Skip to main content

 Northwestern's Office of International Student and Scholar Services (OISS) provides resources, support, and programs to assist you as you transition to life at Northwestern and the United States.

-The Wildcat Welcome experience begins with a track designed for incoming international students: International Student Orientation (ISO).
-Presented by Northwestern's Office of International Student and Scholar Services, ISO will provide international students with essential information and advice on such matters as immigration, medical insurance, and acclimating to US academic culture and life in Evanston.
+The Wildcat Welcome experience begins with a track designed for incoming international students: International Wildcat Welcome (IWW).
+Presented by Northwestern's Office of International Student and Scholar Services, IWW will provide international students with essential information and advice on such matters as immigration, medical insurance, and acclimating to US academic culture and life in Evanston.

 Program Dates

-ISO is required for those with F-1/J-1 visas.
+IWW in-person programming is highly recommended for those with F-1/J-1 visas.

-Undergraduate students who identify as US citizens living abroad and those with dual US citizenship or other visa types are welcome to participate in ISO if you believe it would be useful to your transition.
+Undergraduate students who identify as US citizens living abroad and those with dual US citizenship or other visa types are welcome to participate in IWW social events if you believe it would be useful to your transition.
+However, you will not be assigned to an IPA.
 If interested, please register through the Wildcat Welcome Registration Form, due June 30, located in your Purple Prep Checklist.

-Undergraduate students participating in ISO move into their campus residence on September 7.
-The Wildcat Welcome Registration Form includes a section to denote your airport arrival on September 7 and if you wish to use University-provided transportation to campus (known as "airport pickup") on that day.
-While domestic students moving to campus on September 11 are asked to select a move-in appointment, you do not need to select a move-in appointment for September 7.
+Undergraduate students participating in IWW move into their campus residence on September 15.
+The Wildcat Welcome Registration Form includes a section to denote your airport arrival on September 15 and if you wish to use University-provided transportation to campus (known as "airport pickup") on that day.
+While domestic students moving to campus on September 17 are asked to select a move-in appointment, you do not need to select a move-in appointment for September 15.

-Students will first receive important information about arrival, travel, and immigration status when they receive the ISO Homebase course invitation in May via email.
-Students then move to campus on September 7 to participate in the in-person portion of ISO before joining the full incoming class for Wildcat Welcome.
-ISO programming will cover many essential topics such as
+Students will first receive important information about arrival, travel, and immigration status from OISS once they are invited to the OISS portal.
+Students then move to campus on September 15 to participate in the in-person portion of IWW before joining the full incoming class for Wildcat Welcome.
+IWW programming will cover many essential topics such as

 International Peer Adviser (IPA)

 International peer advisers are current students who will assist you in navigating the transition to life at Northwestern and in the United States; you will have an IPA in addition to your peer adviser (PA) for Wildcat Welcome.
-You will begin receiving OISS's Summer Engagement Series information in the spring, and your IPA will reach out to you in July to answer any questions you may have as you prepare to come to the United States; you will also hear from your PA in late July or early August as part of the orientation process for all new students.
+During the summer, your IPA will reach out to you to share information and answer any questions you may have as you prepare to come to the United States; you will also hear from your PA in late July as part of the orientation process for all new students.

 Visit the OISS website to review the steps and requirements for new international students, including how to prepare to request your immigration documents prior to obtaining your student visa at a US consulate.
 Request your immigration document (Form I-20 for F-1 international students or DS-2019 for J-1 international students) in the OISS Portal after you have received your OISS Portal invitation email.